Semrush helps you:

 Why is this important?

-A flat structure makes it easy for Google and other search engines to crawl 100% of your site’s pages.
+A flat structure makes it easier for search engines to crawl 100% of your site’s pages.

 This isn’t a big deal for a blog or local pizza shop website.
 But for an ecommerce site with 250k product pages?
 A flat architecture is a BIG deal.